 - Jwalpa Devi Temple (About 44 kilometers away from Lansdowne)

-- Bharav Gari Temple (15 Kilometers drive from Lansdowne followed by 2 kilometers of trek)
+- Bharav Gari Temple (15 Kilometers drive from Lansdowne followed by 2 kilometers of a trek)

 - Tarkesh Mahadev Temple (38 Kilometers from Lansdowne)